MINI Cooper 3-Door Hatch interior

 If you’re an iPhone devotee, this isn’t a problem, but for Apple CarPlay you’ll still have to pay extra for one of the two optional Navigation packs.
 The more basic pack isn’t cheap, but the Navigation Plus pack will set you back quite a bit more again.
 However, you may well think it’s worth the money because the package also includes a beautifully detailed 8.8-inch touchscreen display with 3D graphics, as well as a host of ‘Mini Connected’ services, such as Real Time Traffic Information.

-If you add on the Mini Excitement package (included in the Pepper and Chilli packs) the central screen is surrounded by an LED ring that changes colour depending on what the system’s doing and which driving mode you’re in – green for eco and red for sportier setups.
+If you add on the Mini Excitement package the central screen is surrounded by an LED ring that changes colour depending on what the system’s doing and which driving mode you’re in – green for eco and red for sportier setups.

 As a further option on top of either package, you can also get a head-up display.
 And, if the standard stereo (which includes DAB digital radio) isn’t good enough for you, it’s worth upgrading to the thumping Harman Kardon system, which has 12 speakers – including two bass speakers under the front seats.